MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: The Compiler

 \Cref{fig:compiler_workflow}(f) illustrates how \sys stores the linearized \graph in GPU device memory.
 For each task, \sys records only the indices of its dependent and triggering events.
-For each event, \sys stores the number of triggers required for the event to be activated; once activated, the runtime launches all tasks whose indices fall within the event’s first and last task indices.
+For each event, \sys stores the number of triggers required for activation; once activated, the runtime launches all tasks whose indices fall within the event's first and last task indices.